 Many offices have now reopened, but most are continuing to offer partially or fully remote options.
 And the hybrid workplace has emerged as one of the most popular workplace trends.
 Even if your operations require on-site employees, you may want to look into offering flex-time, compressed workweeks, or other flexible options.

 Improved Workplace Culture

 The labor shortage is real and is likely to continue for some time.
 In response, many employers are looking into new ways to attract and keep talent.
 Improving your work culture is a key element.
 Redesign workspaces to allow for both collaboration and social distancing.
 Find ways to engage with remote workers.
 Treat your employees as individuals.
 Sponsor teambuilding events.
 Emphasize a culture that promotes and encourages education, career development and learning.
 The stronger the workplace culture, the more workers will want to be part of the team.

 An Increased Shift Towards Temporary Help Usage

 The pandemic induced an artificial, but very real, recession on the world.
 Businesses closed or were severely hampered, supply chains were disrupted, and corporate earnings took a tumble.
 As with most recessions, this caused business leaders to again rethink the most effective way to manage staffing requirements.
-This has lead to an increased demand for temporary help (especially in the logistics, industrial, and manufacturing sectors) and an increase of temporary employees in the total workforce.
+This has lead to an increased demand for temporary help (especially in the logistics, industrial, and manufacturing sectors), outsourcing of recruiting, and an increase of temporary employees in the total workforce.
 In fact, there has been a dramatic uptick in the use of onsite staffing solutions to increase productivity at many work places.